 Gentoo Penguins and the Crozet subspecies of Imperial Shag Phalacrocorax atriceps melanogenis have considerable overlap in their diets, and their congruent declines on Marion Island were likely driven by food availability linked to benthic production around the island.
 Hence, the species is considered to be vulnerable to environmental changes influencing local oceanography, such as frontal positions that effect food availability at the Prince Edward Islands and elsewhere (Crawford et al. 2014).
 Protection of habitat on land and at sea remains important, with the designation of appropriate protection for transit, foraging and rafting areas at sea.

 Long-term monitoring programmes are in place at several breeding colonies.
 The origin of diseases at certain colonies (Crozet and Kerguelen) is under study.

 Conservation Actions Proposed

 Continue/extend long-term monitoring of breeding colonies.
 Minimize disturbance to breeding colonies.
+The species is very much sensitive to disturbance at the Prince Edward Islands.
+Consider studies of approach distance, including at colonies habituated to visitors and those with no history of visitation.
 Minimize oil and other pollution in breeding and foraging areas as this could have significant consequences for a sedentary inshore forager like the gentoo.
-Terrestrial protections for gentoos should include the protection of breeding habitat and the minimization of colony disturbance during the breeding season.
+Terrestrial protections for Gentoo Penguins should include the protection of breeding habitat and the minimization of colony disturbance during the breeding season.
 In the Antarctic, visitor site guidelines already specify minimum approach distances of 5 meters and off-limit areas.

 Best practice guidelines for reducing risk of disease outbreaks at islands are being developed by the Agreement on the Conservation of Albatrosses and Petrels.
 Once available, these guidelines should be implemented.